 Water after becoming established:

-Deeply, once a month in winter.
-Deep water once every 7-10 days in spring and summer until
+once every 7-10 days in spring and summer

 Organic mulch reduces evaporation loss and lessens bud drop in heavy crop years.

 Blooms are produced on one year old wood.
 Any winter pruning may significantly lower seed

 Leaves in fall, flower buds, seeds if not harvested.

 This tree is prone to root rot in poorly draining soil.
 It is prone to Verticillium wilt in